To see patients' reviews

 Definition:

 Hyperactivity of the sphenopalatine ganglion in the brain leading to pulsating pain in the back of the eye with severe lacrimation in one side of the face and rarely affects the face on both sides.
+This condition is classified as Cluster Headache, one of the most intense types of Headache Disorders.

 Causes:

 Most of the time the cause is unknown but in rare cases it is a result of brain tumors.
-For this reason, any patient diagnosed with cluster headache is asked to do brain MRI in order to exclude any underlying causes.
+For this reason, any patient diagnosed with Cluster Headache is asked to do brain MRI in order to exclude any underlying causes.

 Treatment: